 Main CampusDurango, Colorado, United States0 - 5,000 on Campus<100,000 residents in DurangoLanguage(s) spoken on campus: English

 Fort Lewis College is located in southwest Colorado at the crossroads of the Rocky Mountains and the desert southwest.
 It is an area of diverse alpine, desert and red-rock canyon environments offering world-class biking, kayaking, climbing, skiing and hiking.
 At 6,850 feet, the campus overlooks historic Durango and the rugged San Juan Mountains.
 Recently named one of Outside magazine's "Best Outside Towns" and one of the "best adventure towns to live and play in" by National Geographic Adventure magazine, Durango is an active, thriving community with a small town atmosphere.
 The historic downtown offers a variety of shops, restaurants, galleries, and the Durango and Silverton Narrow Gauge Railroad.
 The regional airport, served by four major airlines, is just 20 minutes from downtown.

-International students have many opportunities to participate in a wide range of extra-curricular activities including Outdoor Pursuits, intramural sports and over 70 student organizations.
+International students have many opportunities to participate in a wide range of extracurricular activities including Outdoor Pursuits, intramural sports and over 70 student organizations.
 The student-organized International Club brings together international and American students for cultural exchange, social activities and travel.
 International students are also invited to sign up for a the Host Parent Program (non-residential) which is designed to help ease the transition for students new to Fort Lewis College, to provide support and friendship, to introduce new students to Durango and the Southwest region of the United States and to provide a real-life experience for students apart from the everyday college perspective.
 Athletic facilities are available for use for ISEP students free of charge.